Search resumes for missing on capsized Italy liner

 LITTLE HOPE

+The ship's captain, Francesco Schettino, blamed for causing the accident by steering too close to shore and then abandoning the vessel before the evacuation was complete, is under house arrest.
+Prosecutors said they would appeal against a decision by a judge on Tuesday to allow Schettino to return home, saying he may seek to flee.

+"We do not understand why the judge took this decision and we don't agree with it," an official from the prosecutor's office in Grosseto said.

-The judge who placed Schettino under house arrest said he had shown "incredible carelessness" and "a total inability to manage the successive phases of the emergency", only sounding the alarm 30 to 40 minutes after the initial impact.
+In the ruling, the judge said Schettino had shown "incredible carelessness" and "a total inability to manage the successive phases of the emergency", only sounding the alarm 30 to 40 minutes after the initial impact.

-He had abandoned the ship and remained on shore in a state of "complete inertia" for more than an hour, "watching the ship sink", according to the ruling.
+He had abandoned the ship and remained on shore in a state of "complete inertia" for more than an hour, "watching the ship sink", the ruling said.

 "No serious attempt was made by the captain to return even close to the ship in the immediate aftermath of abandoning the Costa Concordia."